Marc Provost – Executive Director

 Lynne knew HR was her passion after 21 years in retail management sales.
 She enjoys the challenges of HR.
 She also strives to keep the “human” dimension in Human Resources.
 Professionalism is imperative, but there must always be room for humour.

-Lynne also oversees the annual Kettle Campaign, Emergency and Disaster Services, and is chair for the OBC Joint Health and Safety Committee.
+Lynne is the chair of the OBC Joint Health and Safety Committee.
 She thrives on diversity.

 Brent Cashman – Director of Facilities and Food Services